EEN421/EEN421.github.io/_posts/💡-Track-&-Price-Your-Microsoft-Sentinel-Ingest-Costs-—-KQL-Tip-of-the-Week.md

 ## Line-by-line breakdown:

 ### 1.) **`Usage`**
-This is the built-in **Usage** table in Log Analytics.
-It tracks what you’re ingesting, how much, and which solution is responsible (Sentinel, Defender plans, etc.).
-Think of it as your **Ingest Ledger**.
+This built-in table in Log Analytics acts as your **ingest ledger**, tracking how much data you ingest and which solution (Security, LogManagement, etc.) is responsible.

 <br/>